stanford-rc/mais-apis-python/docs/workgroup.rst

 deleted:

 * :attr:`~stanford.mais.workgroup.Workgroup.last_update`: The
-  :class:`datetime.date` when the workgroup (not the :class:`~stanford.mais.workgroup.Workgroup` instance, the actual underlying workgroup) was last changed.
+  :class:`datetime.date` when the workgroup's properties (not the :class:`~stanford.mais.workgroup.Workgroup` instance, the actual underlying workgroup) were last changed.

   .. warning::
      This date is in the Stanford-local time zone.
 Remember to take